facebookresearch/CommAI-env/TASKS.md

 # Introduction

-This document described the tasks that are currently implemented in MAINE.
-The document is used by MAINE developers to keep track of the task specifications.
+This document describes the tasks that are currently implemented or about to be implemented in MAINE.
+The document is used by MAINE developers to keep track of task specifications.
 However, it should also be useful to users/system developers interested in a high-level view of the tasks, their relations and motivation.

-**NB: Not all tasks described here have already been implemented (those without a [CHK] or a [IMP] tag aren't), and not all tasks that have been implemented are implemented exactly as described here**
+**NB: Not all tasks described here have already been implemented (those without a [CHK] or a [IMP] tag aren't), and not all tasks that have been implemented are implemented exactly as described here.**